-(United States Seventh Circuit) – Affirmed the sentence of a defendant who pleaded guilty to conspiracy to distribute heroin.
+(United States Seventh Circuit) – Affirmed a sentence imposed on a man who pleaded guilty to heroin drug-trafficking charges.